-This wonderfully colorful program features the Vail debut of a thrilling young pianist performing Mendelssohn’s concerto with its youthful fire and flair, while the “Organ” Symphony is thunderous, electrifying and unimaginably grand.
+This wonderfully colorful program features the Vail debut of a thrilling young pianist performing Mendelssohn’s youthful and fiery concerto.
+The “Organ” Symphony is thunderous, unimaginably grand.

 NEW YORK PHILHARMONIC